 See animals in the wild, and from a distance, rather than fueling the demand for captive-wildlife tourism.
 And whatever you do, give elephant riding a miss.

 Travel can highlight just how fortunate we are, but choose an ethical volunteer-abroad organization to be sure you’re truly doing good – helping out in an orphanage is a definite no-no.

 Take care not to support industries that exploit children, animals or vulnerable populations.
 Sex tourism, cocaine tourism and poverty tourism should be avoided at all costs.

 For more responsible travel inspiration, read the World Nomads Travel Manifesto.

 Meaningful travel experiences needn't cost the earth.
-With world tourism in flux, it’s time to plan how we can become more responsible travelers.
+With world tourism almost back to normal, it’s time to become more responsible travelers.

 How can we be sure the hotels, hostels and resorts we choose to stay in when we travel are as eco-friendly as they claim?

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.Get a quote